arturre/ansible-nginx-revproxy/README.md

 =========

 Install and configures Nginx as reverse proxy for multiple website.

-Artur: added support for Mutual Auth TLS
+Artur: added support for Mutual Auth TLS in nginx

+Artur: this article https://fardog.io/blog/2017/12/30/client-side-certificate-authentication-with-nginx/ can be used to create client certs for auth.
+Playbook assums that CA used for client side certs is /etc/ssl/certs/client.ca.crt

 Requirements
 ------------